 This course is intended for the student who grasps the concepts of mathematics at an average or above average pace.
-The concepts included in the course are variables and open sentences; operations with real numbers, polynomials, and rational expressions.
-Students will solve linear equations and inequalities in one and two variables; factor polynomials, solve quadratic equations by factoring, graphing, and using the quadratic formula, and solve systems of equations and inequalities.
-Working with radicals, word problems, functions, the coordinate plane, slopes, and intercepts is also included.
+The concepts included in the course are variables and open sentences and operations with real numbers, polynomials, and rational expressions.
+Students will solve and graph linear equations, solve inequalities in one and two variables, factor polynomials, solve quadratic equations by factoring, and solve systems of equations and inequalities.
+Working with radicals, word problems, functions, the coordinate plane, slopes, exponents, and intercepts is also included.